 What is Highfliers?

-In 2011, Magpie commissioned Counterculture Partners to undertake a viability study into setting up a new performance company for dancers with learning disabilities.
+In 2011, Magpie Dance commissioned Counterculture Partners to undertake a viability study into setting up a new performance company for dancers with learning disabilities.
 The study found that there was a distinct lack of progression and training pathways for these dancers.
 In 2014, Magpie Dance’s Highfliers became the first company of its kind.
-Magpie Dance’s Director Jemima Hoadley has modelled the programme to capture the excitement and vigour of a dance training company.
+Highflier’s Director Jemima Hoadley has modelled the programme to capture the excitement and vigour of a dance training company.
 The year long training company is fully funded, so that dancers can attend free of charge, accessing funding worth £8,500 per person for the year.